sotoskprs/skroutz-sponsored-remover/README.md

 ## Usage

-- Add this code to a userscript on your browser
+- Add this code to a userscript addon on your favorite browser

+## Published

+- This userscript is published into [greasyfork.org]